moloewe-leuphana/moloewe-leuphana.github.io/docs/project_notebook/setting_up_tools.md

 ### 6.5 Graph

-Place the code for the Graph tool in the cell that contains the class `tool_graph`.
+Place the code for the Graph tool in the cell *"Tool Graph"* beneath the line `class tool_graph`.

 The Graph tool only requires a `get_` function.